A beginner's guide to shooting when it's cold, snowy and frosty with poor visibility

 Any movements you make in the hide are less conspicuous, and providing the decoy set-up is well placed, the weather helps channel the birds in pretty much where and how you want them.

 The same applies when wildfowling.
-Duck and geese flight lower and far more predictably instead of haphazardly floating around well up out of range and the effects of shooting disturbance are minimized on either flightline or flight pond.
+Duck and geese flight lower and the effects of shooting disturbance are minimized.

-You don’t always find yourself shooting in bad weather in the winter, either.
+Summer days can be tricky for shooting too though.
 I remember one early season partridge day.
-It was mild, calm and unseasonably warm, the air decidedly humid and more than a bit oppressive.
-It just didn’t feel right being lined out on pegs around the blocks of gamecover, and by the end of a shortened day most of the Guns had had enough, not to mention the beaters who were teetering on the edge of exhaustion.
-Even the partridges were reluctant to exert themselves by actually taking to their wings, their lethargic mood reflected by the day’s bag.
+It was mild, calm and unseasonably warm, the air decidedly humid and oppressive.
+By the end of a shortened day most of the Guns had had enough, not to mention the beaters who were exhausted.
+Even the partridges were reluctant to exert themselves by actually taking to their wings and their lethargy was reflected by the day’s bag.

-This varied weather dictates much of the atmosphere of any shooting day.
-To turn up at a shoot, the ground crisp with frost, the breeze strengthening and the weather looking fair for the day that lies ahead gets the whole team in the right mood.
-A strengthening wind improves the quality of the birds as they climb high before soaring impressively over the line with the wind in their tails.
+To turn up at a shoot, the ground crisp with frost, the breeze strengthening and the weather looking fair for the day ahead gets the whole team in the right mood.